bionicbone/Huey-Nav-Lights/README.md

 Written using mikroBasic PRO for PIC

 The code has good comments throughout so you should be able to work out what is going on at all times.
+In fact, its probably fair to say its more a PIC Controller tutorial than project code.

 Breadboard example of project can be seen on YouTube here: https://www.youtube.com/watch?v=7cM7Or5Pfu0